csjha2000/asic-design-class/README.md

   ## Conclusion : The compilation in the later procedure is optimised.

-  # TASK 3 :
+  # TASK 3
   ( 19/07/2024 )
-  ## To perform debugging of the main section of the previous program i.e. sum1ton.c and observe the values of register after each step of compilation.
+  ## AIM : To perform debugging of the main section of the previous program i.e. sum1ton.c and observe the values of register after each step of compilation.

   The assembly level of main section of the program sum1ton.c is shown below in the snapshot for reference.